 Decedent’s comparative fault – In West Virginia, if the decedent’s fault for his or her death is greater than 50%, all recovery is barred.
 But as long as the decedent’s fault is 50% or less, the damages award will be reduced by the percentage of fault attributed to the decedent.

-Wrongful death caused by medical malpractice – When a wrongful death is caused by the wrongful act of a health care provider, the non-economic damages are limited to $500,000.
+Wrongful death caused by medical malpractice in Charleston – When a wrongful death is caused by the wrongful act of a health care provider, the non-economic damages are limited to $500,000.

 Punitive damage awards – Awards of punitive damages are limited to the greater of 4x economic plus non-economic damages or $500,000.